zolcsika71/CodeInGames_PY/lib/cg_py_class_merger/README.md

         any_project/ # for example 'mars_lander'

-In any_project folder (mars_lander for example) simply run build xxx.py, or define a file watcher in your IDE.\n Output will be cg.py in your project folder
+In any_project folder (mars_lander for example) simply run build xxx.py, or define a file watcher in your IDE.

+Output will be cg.py in your project folder

 ## Issues